Maintaining a healthy diet is one of the best weapons for fighting cardiovascular disease and other heart conditions.

 Eat at least 2 cups of fruit and 2½ to 3 cups of vegetables every day.
-Produce is packed with vitamins, minerals, fiber, and other essential nutrients, and it’s virtually fat- and cholesterol-free.
+Produce is full of vitamins, minerals, fiber, and other essential nutrients.
+And produce is practically free of fat and cholesterol.

 Cut back on high-fat foods containing partially hydrogenated vegetable oils, trans fat, and saturated fat.
 Use liquid vegetable oils in place of soft or hard margarine or shortening.
 Limit cheese, butter, ice cream processed and fatty meats, cakes, cookies, pastries, muffins, pies, and doughnuts.

-Eat more seafood, and eat fish at least twice a week.
-Recent research shows that eating fish such as salmon, trout, and herring, all of which contain omega-3 fatty acids, may help lower your risk for death from coronary artery disease.
+Eat more seafood, and eat fish at least two times a week.
+Recent research shows that eating fish like salmon, trout, and herring can be good for you.
+All of these contain omega-3 fatty acids.
+They may help lower your risk for death from coronary artery disease.

 Read and compare food labels.
-To use food labels effectively, first look at how many servings the package contains, and then look at the calories and fat per serving.
+To make the best use of food labels, first look at how many servings the package contains.
+Then look at the calories and fat per serving.
 Multiply the calories and fat by the number of servings you’re going to eat.

-Cut back on high-cholesterol foods.
-Some high-cholesterol foods include eggs, red meat, and liver.
+Cut back on foods that are high in cholesterol.
+Some of these foods are eggs, red meat, and liver.

-Limit sugary beverages such as soda or pop and juice with added sugar.
+Limit sugary beverages like soda or pop and juice with added sugar.

-If you drink alcoholic beverages, limit your intake, as alcohol is high in calories.
-Limit intake to one drink per day for women and two for men.
+If you drink alcoholic beverages, limit your intake.
+Alcohol is high in calories.
+Limit intake to 1 drink per day for women and 2 for men.